jgrafton/freebsd-obsidian/README.md

 ## Why not a port?
 Obsidian seems to work best with an Ubuntu chroot image that *as far as I'm aware* is unsupported within ports.
 I made an effort to get Obsidian working with the CentOS 7 chroot environment already in ports to no avail.

+## Syncing
+I have only used POSIX filesystem compatible syncing software with Obsidian on FreeBSD, specifically [syncthing](https://syncthing.net/).
+I do not know if the **Obsidian Sync** service works or not.
+Please let me know the status if you get a chance to test it.